TUM-DSE/sys-lab/README.md

 ## Meeting place

-We will be meeting three times (*Kick-off meeting, and Research presentation day 1 and 2*) at the following location:
+We will be meeting three times (in-person, compulsory attendance):

+- Kick-off meeting
+- Phase #1 meeting
-- TBD
+- Phase #2 meeting

+In addition, four office hour meetings will be organized directly with the project mentor.

 ## Important resources